Frequently Asked Questions (FAQs) for Professionals

 - Learn about gifted and homeschooled children by reading relevant Articles on the GHF site and external links.

-- Supporting the Emotional Needs of the Gifted (SENG) includes an indispensible list of articles and resources for the professional or for the parent seeking professional services for themself or their child.
+- Supporting the Emotional Needs of the Gifted (SENG) includes a helpful list of articles and resources for the professional or for the parent seeking professional services for themself or their child.

 - The Davidson Institute's Educators Guild is a free national service for active elementary, secondary and post-secondary educators who are committed to meeting the unique academic needs of gifted (but not necessarily 2e or homeschooled) students.